 Plastic v Metal

-So, it’s really up to you: option 1 is stainless steel products, which are very high impact to produce, but highly durable, or option 2 – plastic bottles and containers, which are more environmentally-friendly to produce, but tend to wear out more quickly, so that you may end up using more of them in the end.
+So, it’s really up to you: option 1 is stainless steel products, which are very high impact to produce, but highly durable, or option 2 – plastic bottles and containers, which are have less impact to produce, but tend to wear out more quickly, so that you may end up using more of them in the end.
 This is essentially a judgement call, based on your personal routines and how much waste you expect to avoid by using your reusable bottle and containers.

 Single-use cups v reusable cups